austinsonger/Policy-Portal/configuration-and-change-management.md

 4. Implementation of approved changes are only performed by authorized personnel.
 5. Tooling is used to generate an up to date system inventory.
    * All systems are categorized and labeled by their corresponding environment, such as _dev_, _test_, and _prod_.
-   * All systems are classified and labeled based on the data they store or process, according to \<PlaceHolder> data classification model.
+   * All systems are classified and labeled based on the data they store or process, according to `<Company Placeholder>` data classification model.
    * The Security team maintains automation which monitors all changes to IT assets, generates inventory lists, using automatic IT assets discovery, and services provided by each cloud provider.
-   * IT assets database is used to generate the diagrams and asset lists required by the Risk Assessment phase of \<PlaceHolder>'s Risk Management procedures
+   * IT assets database is used to generate the diagrams and asset lists required by the Risk Assessment phase of `<Company Placeholder>`'s Risk Management procedures
-   * \<PlaceHolder> Change Management process ensures that all asset inventory created by automation is reconciled against real changes to production systems.
+   * `<Company Placeholder>` Change Management process ensures that all asset inventory created by automation is reconciled against real changes to production systems.
 This process includes periodic manual audits and approvals.
    * During each change implementation, the change is reviewed and verified by the target asset owner as needed.
-6. \<PlaceHolder> uses the [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.
+6. `<Company Placeholder>` uses the [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.
    * Windows-based systems use a baseline Active Directory group policy configuration in conjunction with the DISA STIGs.
    * Linux-based systems use Red Hat Enterprise Linux STIG as a guideline for implementation.
    * EC2 instances in AWS are provisioned using only hardened and approved Amazon Machine Images (AMIs).
    * Docker containers are launched using only approved Docker images that have been through security testing.
-7. All IT assets in \<PlaceHolder> have time synchronized to a single authoritative source.
+7. All IT assets in `<Company Placeholder>` have time synchronized to a single authoritative source.
    * On-premise systems are configured to point to an internal NTP server.
    * The internal NTP server and all AWS instances are pointing to the same set of ntp.org servers.
 8. All frontend functionality (e.g. user dashboards and portals) is separated from backend (e.g. database and app servers) systems by being deployed on separate servers or containers.